Evidential Deep Learning for Open Set Action Recognition: Experiments

 where $\omega_O^{(i)}$ denotes the openness when $i$ new classes are introduced and it is defined as $\omega_O^{(i)}\!=\!1\!-\!\sqrt{2K / (2K+i)}$ according to~\cite{ScheirerTPAMI2012}. $F_1^{(i)}$ is the macro-F1 score by considering the samples from all new classes as unknown.
 The basic idea of weighting $F_1$ by $\omega_O$ is that the result is essentially the normalized area under the curve of macro-F1 vs. openness.
 The Open maF1 quantitatively evaluates the performance of $(K+1)$-class classification in open set setting.

 \textbf{Implementation Details.} Our method is implemented with the PyTorch codebase MMAction2~\cite{2020mmaction2}.
 The adopted action models are experimented with ResNet-50 backbone pre-trained on Kinetics-400~\cite{kinetics} dataset and fine-tuned on UCF-101 training set.
 Our proposed EDL loss $\mathcal{L}_{EDL}$ is used to replace the original cross-entropy loss, and our proposed CED module is inserted into the layer before the classification heads of recognition models.
 During training, we use base learning rate 0.001 and it is step-wisely decayed for every 20 epochs with totally 50 epochs.
 We set batch size as 8 during training.
 The rest of hyperparameters are kept the same as the default configuration provided by MMAction2.
 During inference, our CED module is removed.
-For other implementation details about our method, please refer to the supplementary materials.
+Other implementation details are provided in the supplementary.